MatreyekLab/Plasmid_Locator/README.md

       Go to: File --> Download --> Microsoft Excel (.xlsx) and save to your working directory.

 # Edit HiFis.txt
-  Add your list of plasmids, line-by-line, GXXX code only, to HiFis.txt/ Do NOT press "Enter" after the last plasmid/
+  Add your list of plasmids, line-by-line, GXXX code only, to HiFis.txt.
+  Do NOT press "Enter" after the last plasmid.
   Save to your working directory.

 # Save PlasmidLocator.py to your working directory and run